The Lone Traveler

-Nowhere Land can be played solo.
-With the Lone Traveler System, you become both player and Trickster, using oracle tables and structured prompts to generate surprising adventures.
+Nowhere Land can be played entirely solo.
+With the Lone Traveler System, you become both player and Trickster, using oracle tables, structured prompts, and domain navigation procedures to generate surprising adventures across the boundless realms of Nowhere Land.

 The Voyage (Jotunia)